Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Introduction

 for any symplectic diffeomorphism $\psi$ of $S^2(1) \times S^2(1)$. \end{thm} \begin{rem} Theorem \ref{dips2s2} was announced in the introduction of \cite{fooo:S2S2}.
 The proof is given in Subsection \ref{subsec:POb-T(u)}. \end{rem}

 A brief outline of the content of the paper is now in order.
-The present paper consist of 6 chapters.
-Chapter 1 is a review.
-In Chapter 2, we first enhance the Hamiltonian Floer theory by involving its deformations by ambient cohomology classes, which we call bulk deformations.
+The present paper consist of 7 parts.
+Part 1 is a review.
+In Part 2, we first enhance the Hamiltonian Floer theory by involving its deformations by ambient cohomology classes, which we call bulk deformations.
 In this paper, we use de Rham (co)cycles instead of singular cycles as in \cite{fooo:bulk,fooo:toricmir}.
 After this enhancement, we generalize construction of spectral invariants in \cite{oh:alan} involving bulk deformations and define \emph{spectral invariants with bulk}.
-Chapter 3 then generalizes construction \cite{EP:states,EP:morphism} of symplectic partial quasi-states and Calabi quasimorphisms by replacing the spectral invariants defined in \cite{oh:alan} by these spectral invariants with bulk.
+Part 3 then generalizes construction \cite{EP:states,EP:morphism} of symplectic partial quasi-states and Calabi quasi-morphisms by replacing the spectral invariants defined in \cite{oh:alan} by these spectral invariants with bulk.

-In the course of carrying out these enhancements, we also unify, clarify and enhance many known constructions in Hamiltonian Floer theory in the framework of Kuranishi structures and accompanied abstract perturbation theory originally established in \cite{fukaya-ono} and further enhanced in Appendix A.2 of \cite{fooo:book}, \cite{fooo:bulk,fooo:toricmir,fukaya:cyc}.
-These are needed particularly because many constructions related to the study of spectral invariants (with bulk) have to be done in the chain level, not just in homology.
+In the course of carrying out these enhancements, we also unify, clarify and enhance many known constructions in Hamiltonian Floer theory in the framework of virtual fundamental chain technique.
+(We use its version based on Kuranishi structures and accompanied abstract perturbation theory originally established in \cite{fukaya-ono} and further enhanced in \cite[Appendix A.2]{fooo:book2}.)
+Variants of virtual fundamental chain technique, some of which we use in this paper, are given in \cite{fooo:bulk,fooo:toricmir,fukaya:cyc}.
+Explanation of further detail of virtual fundamental chain technique is provided in \cite{fooo:techI,fooo:tech2}.
+Systematic application of virtual technique is needed particularly because many constructions related to the study of spectral invariants (with bulk) have to be done in the chain level, not just in homology.
 Examples of such enhancement include construction of pants product \cite{schwarz1} and Piunikhin isomorphism whose construction was outlined in \cite{Piu94,rt, pss}.
-We give complete construction of both of these in general compact symplectic manifolds without assuming any conditions on $(M,\omega)$ such as semi-positivity or rationality.
+We give a complete construction of both of these in general compact symplectic manifolds without assuming any conditions on $(M,\omega)$ such as semi-positivity or rationality.